akka/akka/akka-docs/rst/java/http/routing-dsl/directives/security-directives/authenticateOAuth2Async.rst

 respectively applies the inner route or rejects the request with a :class:`AuthenticationFailedRejection` rejection, which by default is mapped to an ``401 Unauthorized`` response.

-See also :ref:`-authenticateOAuth2-` if the authorization operation is rather quick, and does not have to execute asynchronously.
+See also :ref:`-authenticateOAuth2-java-` if the authorization operation is rather quick, and does not have to execute asynchronously.

-See :ref:`credentials-and-timing-attacks-scala` for details about verifying the secret.
+See :ref:`credentials-and-timing-attacks-java` for details about verifying the secret.

 For more information on how OAuth2 works see `RFC 6750`_.